alexanderepstein/Bash-Snippets/gist/README.md

 gist
 # create a new gist
 gist new
+# create private gist with files 'foo' and 'bar'
+gist new -p foo bar
-# edit files in your third gist(default action), and get the path
+# get the path of cloned repo of your third gist
 gist 3
+# cd to the cloned repo
+cd `gist 3`
 # push changes in your third gist to the remote repo
 gist push 3
 # update the description of your third gist